makerdao/mips/MIP38/mip38.md

 ## Component Summary

 **MIP38c1: Core Unit State Maintenance**
-This component defines the Core Unit State list, its format and its upkeep.
+This component defines the Core Unit State list, its format, and its upkeep.

 **MIP38c2: Core Unit State**
 The component that contains all of the DAO Primitives State, with Core Units as the key.